pegasystems/nlp-model-containers/machine-learning-nlp-container/README.md

     $ docker logs -f [container_name]

 ## Access model through REST API
+You can either configure the service discovery endpoint or a stand alone API in Pega Machine learning services. <br>
+Please find the information below

 * Service discovery endpoint (Open API) :<br>
 `/api/docs` : The service discovery endpoint based on swagger open API standard.
 This can be used while creating the custom model service instance in pega.